ultraleap/TouchFree-Tooling-Examples/Examples-Unity/README.md

 ## Soft Snapping

-This example shows a a Soft Snapping plugin which make sit more likely that a cursor will be over a nearby button, once on a button it also makes it more likeoly to stay on the button.
+This example shows a Soft Snapping plugin which makes it more likely that a cursor will be over a nearby button, once on a button it also makes it more likely to stay on the button.
 This version of snapping tries to avoid visually jumping the cursor from button to button.
 This GIF includes a black dot that represents the original cursor position as a guide.

 ![Soft Snapping shown with a black cursor as a guide](Media/SoftSnapping.gif)